Florent-JIA/Digital-calibration-of-oysters-with-AI/README.md

 To run [train](https://github.com/Weizhe-JIA/3.Digital-calibration-of-oysters-with-AI/blob/main/train/train.py/) to train the above network model, it's firstly necessay to set hyper parameters by modifying Options class.

 ## Application
 After training, we saved the parameters of the network.
-In application (test), the photo of an oyster is processed in the same way as in training, which means transforming the background to white and calculating values of the 7 variables.
+In application (test), the photos of an oyster is processed in the same way as in training, which means transforming the background to white and calculating values of the 7 variables.
 Then, the neural network classifies the quality label of the oyster.

 run [application](https://github.com/Weizhe-JIA/3.Digital-calibration-of-oysters-with-AI/blob/main/test/application.py/) to test and use this neural network.